haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 -  **Pro plans**—For the Integration environment, every _active_ branch builds and deploys to a full environment for access and testing.
 You must merge your code to the `integration` branch before you can merge to the Staging environment and then the Production environment.
 You can only merge to Staging and Production using CLI commands with SSH or using the Project Web Interface.
 If you do not see the Staging or Production environments in your Project Web Interface, then you need to [Add Staging and Production to Pro projects UI]({{ page.baseurl }}/cloud/trouble/pro-env-management.html).

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Verify the code for your site and stores is in the {{site.data.var.ece}} branch.
-If you point, or include hooks, to code in other branches, such as a private branch, you may encounter problems with the build and deploy process.
-For example, if you include a theme from a private repo in your branch, the theme will not build with the Magento code.
+If you point, or include hooks, to code in other branches, such as a private branch, you may encounter problems with the build and deploy process. 例如， if you include a theme from a private repo in your branch, the theme will not build with the Magento code.
 </div>

 {% include cloud/wings-management.md %}